syncfusion-content/blazor-docs/blazor/datagrid/paging.md

 ## Pager events

-The Syncfusion&reg; Grid component triggers two pager events during paging actions:
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid component triggers two pager events during paging actions:

 [PageChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_PageChanging)- This event triggered before any paging action (such as changing the page, changing the page size and etc) is initiated.
 You can use this event to customize or control the behavior of paging actions.

 [PageChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_PageChanged)- This event triggered after a pager action is completed.
 It provides information about the action, such as the CurrentPage, CurrentPageSize, PreviousPage and TotalPages.
 You can use this event to perform actions or update the UI after the operation has been executed.

-The following example that example demonstrates how to use these events to display notification messages to indicate the current and next page during paging actions in the Syncfusion&reg; Blazor Grid:
+The following example that example demonstrates how to use these events to display notification messages to indicate the current and next page during paging actions in the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Grid:

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}